How you can contribute to clean air

 Indoor air quality

-Pollutants can affect air quality inside the home.
+Pollutants such as volatile compounds from cleaning agents, new carpets and furniture, nitrogen dioxide from gas appliances and mould spores from damp areas can build up inside the home to create unhealthy air quality.
 We spend 90% of the day indoors, so residential and office air quality is important to health and well-being.

 - ensuring gas heaters and stoves are properly flued